 If you're expecting to be subject to higher tax rates in the future, this tends to favor a Roth IRA contribution (since your contributions are taxed at your present tax rate).
-Conversely, if you're expecting to be subject to lower tax rates in the future, this tends to favor the deductible Traditional IRA contribution (since this allows you to delay taxes on your contributions). - Might I need to withdraw some of these funds prior to retirement?
+Conversely, if you're expecting to be subject to lower tax rates in the future, this tends to favor the deductible Traditional IRA contribution (since this allows you to delay taxes on your contributions). - these funds prior to retirement?

 If so, one potential advantage of the Roth IRA is that you can withdraw your Roth IRA contributions (i.e., your contribution "basis") from your Roth IRA at any time without federal taxes or early distribution penalty.
-With a deductible Traditional IRA, distributions taken prior to age 591 are typically subject to income tax as well as a 10% early distribution penalty. - Would I prefer to avoid mandatory withdrawals?
+With a deductible Traditional IRA, distributions taken prior to age 591/2 are typically subject to income tax as well as a 10% early distribution penalty.